-BE IT RESOLVED by the Board of County Commissioners of Brevard County, Florida, that the requested change of zoning classification from AU to RR-1, be approved.
+BE IT RESOLVED by the Board of County Commissioners of Brevard County, Florida, that the requested change of zoning classification from RU-1-7 and RR-1 to all RR-1, be approved.
 The Planning and Development Director, or designee, is hereby directed to make this change on the official zoning maps of Brevard County, Florida.

-BE IT FURTHER RESOLVED that this resolution shall become effective as of October 03, 2024.
+BE IT FURTHER RESOLVED that this resolution shall become effective as of November 07, 2024.